All Episodes

 What you did to support me is amazing.

-I accept the CEO apologizing to today.
+I accept the CEO apologizing today.

-And please stop breaking your carriag machines, and I'll tell you about our giveaway.
+And I'll tell you about our giveaway.

-25 till the uh top of the hour.
+25 to the top of the hour.

-Pastor Scott in just a second here.
+Pastor Scott, in just a second here.

-As we now talk about these very serious, important issues when these charges come up now on almost a daily basis.
+You know, I just want to remind everybody of this, as we now talk about these very serious, important issues when these charges come up now on almost a daily basis.

 It is now 30 years and up to and including last year.

-You know, oh yeah, now we can look at Bill Clinton's record.
+You know, oh, yeah, now we can look at Bill Clinton's record.

-I I don't know whether to say better late than never, or is it just politically expedient?
+I don't know whether to say better late than never, or is it just politically expedient?

-Because now that sort of gives you, you know, well, now we can just go after every Republican, and it's okay now because now we really mean it.
+Because now that sort of gives you, you know, now we can just go after every Republican, and it's okay now because now we really mean it.

-You know, you have people in the media that did everything they they colluded with Hillary Clinton's campaign.
+You know, you have people in the media that did everything they colluded with Hillary Clinton's campaign.

 Never asked those questions.